- Fundraising Ideas

 Merchandise sales T-shirts, mugs, book bags, and other items can be sold at OA events and serve as ongoing fundraisers for groups and service bodies.
-In accordance with OA World Service Business Conference policy, it is suggested that all sale items be approved by group conscience and that sales be conducted in a manner that will not divert attention from OA’s primary purpose or endorse an outside enterprise.
+In accordance with OA World Service Business Conference (WSBC) policy, it is suggested that all sale items be approved by group conscience and that sales be conducted in a manner that will not divert attention from OA’s primary purpose or endorse an outside enterprise.

 Auctions Items or services contributed by OA members can be purchased by the highest bidder.

 Boutique Items donated by OA members may be sold to OA members for set prices.

 Talent shows Members can show off their creativity and raise money.

 Gratitude pledges Members may choose to make special Seventh Tradition contributions to celebrate OA birthdays, memorials, or other occasions.
 Pledge envelopes can be made available at meetings.

 Contribution jars These could be set out for special causes as well as ongoing needs such as the region representative or World Service Business Conference delegate travel funds, telephone funds, buying office equipment, or scholarships to OA events.

 “No Bake” sales Members contribute money they used to spend on snack or junk food items.

 For additional ideas or guidance, contact other service bodies or your region.

 OA’s Seventh Tradition states: “Every OA group ought to be fully self-supporting, declining outside contributions.”